DeeKay3/obsidian-notes/Juju/Charms/Indico.md

 We have to find out if Indico supports this out of the box and, if not, contribute the changes to add these fields upstream.
 ```

+### ToDo:
+- Refactor Indico terraform so that it has its own modules instead of the modules from the launchpad.
+Spec for this: https://docs.google.com/document/d/1EG71A2pJ244PQRaGVzGj7Mx2B_bzE4U_OSqx4eeVI1E/edit?tab=t.0